niels89/EloquentElks/README.md

 ## Quick Start

-The easiest way to get the application up and running is to use our docker-compose-prod.yml, which uses our [Docker Hub Images](https://hub.docker.com/search?q=niels89%2Feloquent-elks&type=image)
+The easiest way to get the application up and running is to use our docker-compose.yml, which uses our [Docker Hub Images](https://hub.docker.com/search?q=niels89%2Feloquent-elks&type=image)

+All you need in order to get started is our [docker-compose.yml](./docker-compose.yml).

+After downloading it, put it into an empty folder of your choice and open a command line in the same folder.

 To get the application started, run the following command:
 `docker compose -f docker-compose.yml up -d`

 Afterwards, open your browser and go to `http://localhost:3000` to access the application.

 To stop the entire application, run the following command:
 `docker compose -f docker-compose.yml down`

+If you decide to re-run docker compose up at a later point, remember to delete the generated database folder on your local system:
+`rm -rf eloquent-elks-airbnb-db`
+`rm -rf eloquent-elks-poi-db`
+`rm -rf eloquent-elks-poi-density-db`

+This ensures that the database folders are cleared, so you can start over with fresh databases.

 ## Development
 ### Prerequisites